 Case Closure – Per CFR Title 45 §303.11 – 90% Compliance level

 The State shall establish a system for case closure.
-In order to be eligible for closure the case must meet at least one of the 22 closure criteria.
-In thirteen of the 22 criteria the State must notify the custodial parent in writing 60 calendar days prior to the case being closed.
-See Closure Code Chart.
+In order to be eligible for closure the case must meet at least one of the twenty-three closure criteria.
+Several require the State to notify the custodial parent in writing 60 calendar days prior to the case being closed.

 Establishment – Per CFR Title 45 §303.4 and §303.5 – 75% Compliance level